 The ring around the top of the dewar is intended to guard the controls; it is not intended as a handle for pulling or pushing the dewar.
+Using it to move the dewar can cause the dewar to tip over.

-Most dewars have a handle located at chest height that is intended for use to propel the dewar, and this should be used instead of the upper ring.
+Most dewars have a handle located at chest height that is intended for use to propel the dewar.